-What is an Electricity/Power Security of Supply Event?
+What is an electricity security of supply event?

-National Grid Energy System Operator (NGESO) is responsible for operating the flow of power to the UK's distribution networks.
-If there is insufficient power to maintain supplies, NGESO and the government (via the BEIS's Emergency Response Team) have temporary powers to control the sources and availability of energy.
+National Grid Electricity System Operator (NGESO) is responsible for operating the flow of power to the UK's distribution networks.
+If there is insufficient power to maintain supplies, NGESO and the government (via DESNZ's Emergency Response Team) have temporary powers to control the sources and availability of energy.